papermerge/documentation/docs/setup/add-ocr-langs.md

 # Add OCR Languages

-By default the {{extra.project}} Docker image includes English, German, French, Italian, Spanish, Romanian and Portugues OCR languages.
+By default the {{extra.project}} docker image includes English, German, French, Italian, Spanish, Romanian and Portugues OCR languages.

 You can install extra languages by creating a new docker image from base `papermerge/papermerge`.